linuxuser07/React_Basics/README.md

-# React_Basics
+# React Basics

-This is for the basics of react
+This is for the basics of react learning, other pojects will be added on  a different repositories.